Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

-In Fig.~\ref{fig:real-world-trials}, we present three real-world trials that were executed with a Boston Dynamics Spot quadrupedal robot, which allowed us to traverse multi-floor environments safely, see Fig.~\ref{fig:spot_overview}.
+In Fig.~\ref{fig:real-world-trials}, we present three real-world trials that were executed with a Boston Dynamics Spot quadrupedal robot, which allowed us to traverse multi-floor environments safely.
 The trials are performed based on complex hierarchical language queries that specify the floor, the room, and the object to find.
-All hierarchical concepts relied on in these experiments are identified using our open-vocabulary \ours pipeline.
+All hierarchical concepts relied on in these experiments are identified using our open-vocabulary HOV-SG pipeline.
 The top row in Fig.~\ref{fig:real-world-trials} shows the taken path (blue) from the start position (red) to the goal location (green).
 The following rows show the time-wise progression of the trial from top to bottom.
 The unique difficulty in these experiments is the typical office/lab environment with many similar rooms, which often produced similar room names.
 Having semantically varied rooms instead drastically simplifies these tasks.
 Nonetheless, as reported in the main manuscript, we reach real-world success rates of around 55\%.
+We also showed a subset of target objects in Fig.~\ref{fig:real_world_target_object}.